 At first, finding my room seemed a bit confusing since Margarvitaville Island Hotel seems to sprawl in different directions.
 Once one is clear if one has a river view, a village view, or a fountain view, the layout makes sense.
 My standard king room had a village view.
 My balcony overlooked Market Street, a shopping pleasure full of specialty shops.
 Across the way, I could see hotel rooms facing my direction with the street between us.

 The river views overlook the Little Pigeon River.
 By morning, every view was hopping with people of all ages out and about.
-Margarittaville Island Hotel and Pigeon Forge were wide awake.
+Margaritaville Island Hotel and Pigeon Forge were wide awake.

-My side of the hotel was closest to the pool, a wonderful rooftop space with the Smoky Mountain Wheel as a magnificent backdrop.
+My side of this Pigeon Forge hotel was closest to the pool, a wonderful rooftop space with the Smoky Mountain Wheel as a magnificent backdrop.
 At night, this was a splendid place to hang out.
 During the day, it’s lovely as well with adults and kids sharing space.
 Toss in a margarita from the poolside bar for some extra pleasure.

 The large workout room is near the pool as well.